Robust Least Squares Problems with Binary Uncertain Data: Non-Supermodular BRLS

-\section{Submodular Linear \ref{eq:binary_RLS}}
+This section considers BRLS beyond the supermodular setting.
+We begin with the linear submodular case, where the inner maximization is an unconstrained submodular maximization problem and can be handled by a double-greedy approximation oracle.
+Moreover, we discuss this approach for nonlinear submodular case by linearization of the nonlinear function $F$ at iterates.
+Finally, we treat the linear case with a general noise propagation matrix through an SDP-based approximation oracle. }

-In this section, we explore another scenario in which $C$ is obtuse, meaning that $\Theta(x,\cdot)$ is submodular for any $x \in \mathcal X$ according to Proposition~\ref{prop:sub_sup}.
-In this section, we focus on the case that $F$ is affine.
+\subsection{Submodular Linear \ref{eq:binary_RLS}}

-For this submodular linear case, we can still employ Algorithm~\ref{alg:RLLS_submax} as the outer-loop framework.
+In this subsection, we explore another scenario in which $C$ is obtuse, meaning that $\Theta(x,\cdot)$ is submodular for any $x \in \mathcal X$ according to Proposition~\ref{prop:sub_sup}.
+We focus on the case that $F$ is affine.
+For this case, we can still employ Algorithm~\ref{alg:RLLS_submax} as the outer-loop framework.
 Unlike the supermodular case, computing an exact solution in $\operatorname{SOL}(\Theta(x,\cdot), \mathcal{Y})$ for a given $x$ is unknown to be solvable in polynomial time in this case.
 Nevertheless, efficient approximation algorithms for submodular maximization allow us to compute approximate solutions with provable guarantees.
-We adopt the deterministic double greedy method~\cite{buchbinder2015tight} described in Algorithm~\ref{alg:DDG}, and provide full theoretical guarantees tailored to our setting.
+We adopt the deterministic double greedy method from \cite{buchbinder2015tight} described in Algorithm~\ref{alg:DDG}, and provide full theoretical guarantees tailored to our setting.

 Algorithm \ref{alg:DDG} generates two sets of iterates: one starting from $ \underline{y}^0 = \mathbf{0} $ and the other from $ \overline{y}^0 = \mathbf{1} $.
 At each step, it compares marginal gains to determine whether to set the current component to 1 or 0.
 Algorithm \ref{alg:DDG} terminates after $n$ iterations at a feasible solution $\hat{y}=\overline{y}^n= \underline{y}^n$.
 The following lemma provides the approximation guarantee for this algorithm.